tommyettinger/anim8-gdx/README.md

     - This tends to have fewer artifacts, if any, at high dither strength.
 This is true relative to most dithers here.
     - It also tends to be smoother than WREN, without any "rough surface" appearance.
     - It is not as good at reproducing unusual colors (ones very different from what the palette contains), when compared to WREN or especially to WOVEN.
+    - This is the default and often the best of the bunch.
+  - BURKES
+    - This is fairly simple error diffusion dither than nonetheless has very smooth results.
+    - This is more faithful to the original error diffusion algorithm, which may explain why it looks better that Floyd-Steinberg (DIFFUSION) much of the time.
+    - Artifacts tend to be 45-degree lines, if they show up at all.
+    - Because this doesn't introduce extra noise, it will look very good with larger palettes, since the dithering should bring the colors to where they should be and not where the noise would offset them.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
     - PATTERN and LOAF have obvious square grids.
-    - BLUE_NOISE, SCATTER, ane NEUE have varying forms of a spongy blue noise texture.
+    - BLUE_NOISE, SCATTER, NEUE, and OVERBOARD have varying forms of a spongy blue noise texture.
+OVERBOARD shows this less.
+    - DIFFUSION may have parallel vertical bars, and BURKES may have 45-degree lines appear.
     - GRADIENT_NOISE has a network of diagonal lines.
     - ROBERTS, WOVEN, and WREN have a tilted grid pattern, approximately, of lighter or darker pixels.
 This can also sometimes look like scales, bubbles, or braids.
 WREN shows this artifact less noticeably than the others.
-    - DIFFUSION tends to have its error corrections jump around between frames, which looks jarring.
+    - DIFFUSION and BURKES tend to have their error corrections jump around between frames, which looks jarring.
     - CHAOTIC_NOISE has the opposite problem; it never keeps the same artifacts between frames, even if those frames are identical.
 This was also the behavior of NEUE in 0.3.0, but has since been changed.
     - For very small palettes, OVERBOARD can have noticeable diagonal lines from the Burkes dither it is based on.